 Digital maps may be downloaded FREE from the Texas Natural Resources Information System .

-To obtain a copy of one of the USGS maps please contact
+To obtain a copy of one of the USGS maps please contact the USGS:

 On the Web

 By phone: 1-888-ASK-USGS (1-888-275-8747)